-Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright.
+Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright, 2003.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.

-11 ROUND BARROWS
+14 ROUND BARROWS

-- 11.1 Round barrows take a variety of forms which are often difficult to distinguish in the field: earthen mounds (barrows), stone mounds (cairns), some defined by ring banks (ring cairns), small circular cairns (c.
-5m diam) with an outer kerb of disproportionately large stones (kerb cairns), some defined by kerbs or with other structural features (structured cairns) and some defined by low platforms (platform cairns).
+- 14.1 Round barrows take a variety of forms which are often difficult to distinguish in the field: earthen mounds (barrows), stone mounds (cairns), some defined by ring banks (ring cairns), small circular cairns (c.
+5m diameter) with an outer kerb of disproportionately large stones (kerb cairns), some defined by kerbs or with other structural features (structured cairns) and some defined by low platforms (platform cairns).
 A further sub-type, Round barrow (large), includes sites which either due to size (over 30m diameter) or height (over 3m) would appear to be set apart from smaller monuments.
 Earthen barrows and stone cairns can sometimes be distinguished, their construction materials generally reflecting local geology and soils.
-As these various monuments tend to be broadly contemporary and to have much the same function, allowing, perhaps, for regional/typological idiosyncrasies, they have been treated here under the broad title of round barrow as they tend to share a common sepulchro-ritual role. - 11.2 There are 152 round barrows or possible round barrows of various forms recorded in the SMR (fig. 13), 44 of which are scheduled and a further 38 are now to be recommended for scheduling.
-A breakdown of round barrows by sub-type (fig. 14; Table 11) indicates that the majority are recorded as upstanding earth, or earth and stone mounds with no distinguishing characteristics.
-The figures also include possible sites, and so the total of 99 for round barrows also includes sites which have been either destroyed or were not located during the survey and for which a sub-type cannot therefore be determined.
+As these various monuments tend to be broadly contemporary and to have much the same function, allowing, perhaps, for regional/typological idiosyncrasies, they have been treated here under the broad title of round barrow as they tend to share a common sepulchro-ritual role. - 14.2 There are 267 round barrows or possible round barrows of various forms recorded in the SMR (Fig. 20), 71 of which are currently scheduled.
+A breakdown of round barrows by sub-type (Fig. 21; Table 15) indicates that the majority are recorded as upstanding earth, or earth and stone mounds with no distinguishing characteristics.
+The figures also include possible sites, and those sites which have been either destroyed or were not located during the survey and for which a sub-type cannot therefore be determined.
 The figures are not definitive but are subject to the vagaries of field observation, monument preservation and fieldworkers' interpretation.

-Table 11: Round barrow sub-types
+Table 15: Round barrow sub-types